 First, a dog’s body will often get used to the medication after being on it for an extended period.
 Taking them off of it suddenly can cause withdrawal and make their pain come back tenfold.

 Second, dogs are great at hiding their pain.
 They might not seem like they are in any pain but might actually only be hiding it from you.
 Always give your pet their medication as directed by your vet.

-Tramadol for Dogs Anti-Inflammatory
+Anti-Inflammatory Tramadol for Dogs

 Tramadol for dogs is only a painkiller and does not contain any anti-inflammatory properties.
 Because tramadol is a common treatment for arthritis, there is a lot of misinformation on the web that says it is an anti-inflammatory.

 However, this is not true.
 Tramadol for dogs is an opioid pain reliever and does not have any anti-inflammatory properties.
 Because of that, it is commonly combined with Rimadyl.

 Tramadol for Dogs with Cancer

 For many of the same reasons that it is given to dogs with arthritis, tramadol is often prescribed to dogs with painful cancer as well.
 Of course, the type of cancer your pooch has will determine whether or not tramadol is right for them.
 Also, this will depend on the stage of your dog’s cancer.

 Some cancers, especially early forms, are not all that painful.
 As such, they do not require such a strong pain reliever as tramadol.
 You should speak to your vet and concisely describe your pet’s symptoms and pain levels.
 This will help the vet figure out if your dog requires this sort of medication.

 Gabapentin and Tramadol for Dogs

 When your dog is experiencing chronic pain, as is usually the case with cancer, they might require a number of pain-relieving medications.
 Gabapentin and tramadol make a great team at reducing your pet’s chronic pain.

 They both work on the brain directly to reduce the pain your dog feels.
 If your pooch is prescribed both of these medications, it is important to give them both as directed.
 They really do work quite well together and can reduce your dog’s pain far more than one could do alone.

 Liquid Tramadol for Dogs